-Select and Generate RealTrack opens the Assign RealTracks to Tracks dialog to select a RealTracks instrument and generate a RealTrack.
+Select and Generate RealTrack opens the RealTracks Picker dialog to select a RealTracks instrument and generate a RealTrack.
 Track names for generated non-BB tracks are displayed in green.
 For example, if you had generated a track by right-clicking on it and selecting "Generate RealTrack" then the track name of that track will be displayed in green.